 The two main causes of a “broken” metabolism – severe calorie restriction and excessive exercise (especially cardio), cause a negative feedback loop that “requires” you to eat less and less and exercise more and more to maintain your pace of weight loss.
 Obviously, you can only do so much before you end up sick, tired, or injured, and end up giving up.

 How to Speed Up Your Metabolism and Get It Back to Normal

 Alright, now that you know what causes a broken metabolism, let me tell you what you can do to get it back to normal.
 First and foremost, you must not overly cut your calories.
 I realize this point is after-the-fact, but it’s important to understand so that it doesn’t happen again.

 Second, if you are doing hours of cardio every day, it’s time to cut it back.
-An hour a few days a week is more than enough, and I’d much rather see people doing intense strength training 3-5 days a week and leaving the additional cardio as a back-pocket weapon for when weight loss truly stalls.
+An hour a few days a week is more than enough, and presents a much lower risk to adherence.
+I’d much rather see people doing intense strength training 3-5 days a week and leaving the additional cardio as a back-pocket weapon for when weight loss truly stalls.